stinky-fox/c1-ws-ip-list-sync/README.md

 # About
 Sync IP addresses from AbuseIPDB and Trend Micro Cloud One Workload Security IP List.
-Was design for Cloud One Workload Security first but with can be adjusted to use with self-hosted Trend Micro Deep Security.
+This script is designed for Cloud One Workload Security first but can be adjusted to use with self-hosted Trend Micro Deep Security.

 # Requirments: